jaydeelew/CompareAI/docs/getting-started/IMPLEMENTATION_PLAN_2025.md

 ## 📋 Executive Summary

-This document provides a comprehensive, modern implementation plan to refactor CompareAI into a maintainable, testable, efficient, and scalable production application following 2025 best practices.
+This document provides a comprehensive, modern implementation plan to refactor CompareIntel into a maintainable, testable, efficient, and scalable production application following 2025 best practices.
 The plan consolidates previous refactoring recommendations and introduces contemporary standards for React, TypeScript, Python, and FastAPI development.

 ### Key Objectives